What are PST files and why do they matter?

 PSTs were necessitated by the slow networks of the time and the relatively small size of online storage assigned to each user.
 Some IT departments went as far as halting employees’ email access once they exceeded an online threshold of, say, 30 MB, instructing them to delete files and attachments to free up space before they could use their email again.
 Alternatively, the employee could move the items to local, personal folders – PSTs – that could still be accessed through the Outlook desktop client.

 Being able to store email locally meant that if the network went down users could still access their files (the same principle is still used today by the millions of users who, as individuals, use Outlook but never connect to an Exchange server).
 In practice, many corporate emails that had been moved offline were rarely accessed again and it would have arguably been more sensible to put them into a central archiving system.
-Instead, later releases of Outlook were able to automatically detect and move old online items to the local PST, and its ‘auto archive’ feature could create yet another local PST into which old items from the main PST were archived locally.
+Instead, later releases of Outlook were able to automatically detect and move old online items to the local PST, and its ‘auto-archive’ feature could create yet another local PST into which old items from the main PST were archived locally.
 PSTs could even be configured to receive new mail directly.

-In these days of regulation and compliance it seems unthinkable that a mailbox format could become so widely used without central management, backup and control.
-Anyone with a rudimentary knowledge of their PC’s file structure can copy, duplicate, move and create additional PSTs at will.
+In these days of regulation and compliance, it seems unthinkable that a mailbox format could become so widely used without central management, backup, and control.
+Anyone with a rudimentary knowledge of their PC’s file structure can copy, duplicate, move, and create additional PSTs at will.
 But at the time this approach was common practice across all major email products.
 It just so happens that Microsoft’s solution outlasted the competition – so much so that today PST use is still growing, at over 50 percent year-on-year in some enterprises.

 No organization needs PST files today

-Three main shifts have taken place that mean PSTs are no longer required by any enterprise.
+Three main shifts have taken place that means PSTs are no longer required by any enterprise.
 Firstly, reliable network connections and fast speeds mean today’s users are used to everything being ‘always on’ across all devices; with the exception of the synchronized cache there is no need to store local copies of mail in order to retain productivity.